ZupIT/horusec-docs/content/en/web/services/manager/account-management.md

 ---
 title: Account Management
-weight: 11
+weight: 38
 description: >-
-  On this section you will find information about account and webhook management.
+  In this section you will find information about account and webhook management.
 ---